James Graham, 2nd Marquess of Montrose

 James Graham, 2nd Marquess of Montrose (c.
-1631 – February 1669) was a Scottish nobleman and judge, surnamed the "Good" Marquess.
+1631 – February 1669) was a Scottish nobleman and judge, nicknamed the "Good" Marquess.

 Early life

 He was the second son of James Graham, 1st Marquess of Montrose, by his wife, Lady Magdalene Carnegie, daughter of David Carnegie, 1st Earl of Southesk.
-His paternal grandparents were John Graham, 4th Earl of Montrose and Lady Margaret Ruthve (daughter of William Ruthven, 1st Earl of Gowrie).
+His paternal grandparents were John Graham, 4th Earl of Montrose and Lady Margaret Ruthven (daughter of William Ruthven, 1st Earl of Gowrie).

 Shortly after the death of his elder brother at the Bog of Gight in 1645, he was seized by General John Urry at Montrose, Angus where, aged about 14 years, he was attending school with a tutor.
 They were for a time imprisoned in Edinburgh Castle.

 Montrose estate

 On the execution of the 1st Marquess of Montrose for high treason on 20 May 1650, the Montrose estates were forfeited.
 After the defeat of Charles II in 1652, Montrose made an appearance in London, was received by Oliver Cromwell, and quickly departed for Scotland, where his estates were restored to him.
-In the following year he took part in the rising in the Highlands under William Cunningham, 9th Earl of Glencairn.
+In the following year, he took part in the rising in the Highlands under William Cunningham, 9th Earl of Glencairn.

-In March 1653-4 he quarreled there to the point of violence with his hereditary enemy Lord Lorne (the courtesy title of the future 9th Earl of Argyll).
+In March 1653–54, he quarreled there to the point of violence with his hereditary enemy Archibald Campbell, Lord Lorne, (courtesy title of the future 9th Earl of Argyll).
 When matters in the Highlands began to look desperate, he and Glencairn sent to George Monck that they might surrender, on terms of life.
-Shortly afterwards Montrose with a force of two hundred men was completely routed by a smaller force under Cornet Peas.
+Shortly afterwards, Montrose with a force of two hundred men was completely routed by a smaller force under Cornet Peas.
 He and his party then made separate peace terms with Monck, agreeing on the 23rd to come to Dundee and give up their arms, and arrange securities.

 After the Restoration, Montrose took part in the state funeral of his father at Holyrood Abbey on 1 January 1661.
-He declined to vote at the trial of Archibald Campbell, 1st Marquess of Argyll in the following April, saying he could not be impartial.
+He declined to vote at the trial of Archibald Campbell, 1st Marquess of Argyll, in the following April, saying he could not be impartial.
 Montrose made a monetary claim against his son, Archibald Campbell, 9th Earl of Argyll, as a recompense for lands which had been given to the Marquess of Montrose on his father's forfeitures.
 The matter led to litigation between them, but a negotiated arrangement was reached, and on 23 February 1667 they drank each other's health in the presence of the lord commissioners.

-Montrose was appointed an extraordinary lord of session, 25 June 1668.
+Montrose was appointed an extraordinary lord of session on 25 June 1668.